matteoratti/recipebook/README.md

 * Services (job queues, cache servers, search engines, etc.)

 * Deployment instructions
+  deploy on heroku use x86_64-linux platform on gemfile.lock

 * auto correct code with rubocop before any commit or push: